robertojguerra/orangepi-zero-full-setup/README2.md

 * This flaw was not present in Kernel 4.x.
 This is a flaw in the current driver that we as a community should try to resolve.

 * Run "sudo modprobe lima" and check that this kernel module, driver for the Mali 400 GPU, is loaded in Linux.

+<h1>8.
+Install the xinit and xlde desktop</h1>

+* apt install xinit xterm xauth x11-apps xserver-xorg g3dviewer mesa-util lightdm

+* Reboot Orangepi Zero

+* You should see a graphical logic screen

+* Test the 3d graphics with the G3D Viewer